ianhecker/Cryptocurrency-Study/index.md

 + **Looping**

     Looping constructs are handled with recursive definitions.
-This allows finality of a looping definition to be proven statically [[4]](#references).
+This allows finality of a looping definition to be proven statically during formal verification [[4]](#references).

 + **Control Flow**